 What is Campaign Verify?

-Campaign Verify is a U.S. non-profit organization with a mission to provide a public service on a non-partisan basis to verify the integrity and authenticity of text message and other communications related to political campaigns and elections in order to educate the public, ensure public confidence in American elections, and protect political and civil rights in the election system.
-(Taken from their website)
+According to their website, Campaign Verify is a U.S. non-profit organization with a mission to provide a public service—on a non-partisan basis—to verify the integrity and authenticity of text messages and other communications related to political campaigns and elections.
+Campaign Verify exists in order to educate the public, ensure public confidence in American elections, and protect political and civil rights in the election system.